swcarpentry/training-course/_submissions/round-12/2/2015-03-16-filipe_fernandes.md

   - MCQ
 ---

-My MCQs are regarding the
+The following MCQs are regarding the
 [Python lesson 05](http://swcarpentry.github.io/python-novice-inflammation/05-cond.html)
 about Conditionals